 Inspiring Nordic Women

 A day to celebrate all the women in the world and their achievements.
-A day to highlight women’s rights and amazing capacity.
-International Women’s Day is here and let’s celebrate with some inspiring powerful Nordic women.
+A day to highlight women’s rights and their amazing capabilities.
+8th of March is International Women’s Day, and we are celebrating with some inspiring and powerful Nordic women.

 The Nordics is a good part of the world where gender equality is an ongoing progress, even if they still have a long way to go.
 Nordic women do not hold back.
-There are some true legends that have made historical footprints with their art and design that we will late forget.
-These Nordic women have made the world a better place with their own stories in different shapes and will live forever in our minds and hearts.
+There are some true legends that have made historical footprints with their art and design.
+These Nordic women have made the world a better place in different ways and will live forever in our minds and hearts.

 Armi Ratia (1912-1979)

 A designer that truly put Finland on the map with her design.
-Armi Ratia the founder of Marimekko known for its colourful and flower rich prints on fabric started in the 1950’s.
-She was one of the first designer to take fine art and print it on textiles.
-Armi study textile design in Helsinki and graduated year 1935 her brand Marimeko is a journey of success and today one of the biggest brands in the world.
+Armi Ratia, the founder of Marimekko known for its colourful and flower rich prints on fabric, founded in the 1950’s.
+She was one of the first designers to take fine art and print it on textiles.
+Armi studied textile design in Helsinki and graduated in 1935.
+Her brand Marimekko is a journey of success and today one of the biggest brands in the world.

 Astrid Lindgren (1907-2002)

-Swedish author to hundreds of children’s’ books and creator of famous character as Pippi Longstocking, Emil in Lönneberga, Ronja and Brothers Lionheart.
-She was once born in Swedish Småland where a lot of her stories take place and today children all over the world are reading her books.
-If Sweden didn’t have a queen Astrid Lindgren would definitely be on the throne.
+Swedish author of hundreds of children’s’ books and creator of famous characters like Pippi Longstocking, Emil in Lönneberga, Ronja and Brothers Lionheart.
+She was born in Swedish Småland where a lot of her stories take place and today children all over the world are reading her books.
+If Sweden didn’t have a queen, Astrid Lindgren would definitely be on the throne.

 Tove Jansson (1914-2001)

-Moomins, Moomins and beloved Moomins.
+Moomins, Moomins, beloved Moomins.
 Tove Jansson is the amazing author to all the heart-warming stories of Moomins.
-Stories that became novels, picture books and film.
-Moomins has been translate to over 50 different languages and is known all over the world.
-Her fantastic ability to write fun stories that attract both children and adults is one of the reasons to Moomins’ popularity.
-Besides from being a talented author Tove Jansson was an incredible artist that also made comic strips and graphic design.
+Stories that became novels, picture books and movies.
+Moomins has been translated into over 50 different languages and is known all over the world.
+Her fantastic ability to write fun stories that attract both children and adults is one of the reasons for Moomins’ popularity.
+Besides being a talented author Tove Jansson was also a graphic designer and an incredible artist creating comic strips.